getsentry/conduit/README.md

 **Note:** While streams themselves are unbounded in duration, client connections (on the Gateway service) may have separate timeout limits.
 This allows clients to reconnect to ongoing streams as needed.

-Completed streams (Phase::End) are expired via Redis TTL.
+When publishers signal stream completion by sending Phase::End, the stream is expired via Redis TTL.
 If TTL setting fails, the cleanup worker handles deletion as a fallback.

 **Note:** Publishers should implement retry logic for transient failures.
 The platform is designed for high frequency real-time streaming where retrying is a standard practice.